Bewildering Stories

 Format and Style

 Normal Text: We consider texts received by e-mail only.
 We prefer to receive works in plain text or in an attachment in RTF (rich text format), whichever is easier for you.
-Anything “made on a Mac” is probably okay.
-However, please note:
+Our Contact page lists file types we can and can’t work with.

 Please see our Style Manual and Sample Page for notes about ways to make e-mailing easy.